localmind-ai/document-hero/README.md

 # Document Hero
-An AI-powered analysis tool for large douments with lots of pages.
+An AI-powered analysis tool for large douments with lots of pages.__
+⚠️ This repo is still a work-in-progress - consider it useless, unless this message is removed :)
 ## Installation
 Clone this repository and run `install.sh`
 ### Linux & Mac